 TIME CUT OFFS

-Whilst there is no cut off point on the sportive route our course sweepers will be removing signs behind the last riders with the aim to have all rider back from the sportive route by around 1pm in plenty of time to watch the elite racing in the afternoon.
+Whilst there is no cut off point on the sportive route our course sweepers will be removing signs behind the last riders to ensure everyone gets back safely at the end of the ride.
+Please don’t deviate from the route once you start as you risk our course sweepers passing you.

 PLEASE REMEMBER THIS IS A SPORTIVE NOT A RACE